abhishekkm8088/abhishekkm8088/README.md

 - 👋 Hi, I’m @abhishekkm8088
 - 👀 I’m interested in coding
-- 🌱 I’m currently pursuing master's in computer science
+- 🌱 I’m currently working at ibm
 - 📫 How to reach me 8088690177

 <!---